ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-ensa.md

 # Configuring High Availability for SAP S/4HANA (ASCS and ERS) in a RHEL HA Add-On Cluster
 {: #ha-rhel-ensa}

-The following information describes the configuration of *ABAP SAP Central Services (ASCS)* and *Enqueue Replication Service (ERS)* with Red Hat Enterprise Linux (RHEL) in a RHEL HA Add-On cluster.
+The following information describes the configuration of *ABAP SAP Central Services (ASCS)* and *Enqueue Replication Server (ERS)* in a Red Hat Enterprise Linux (RHEL) HA Add-On cluster.
 The cluster uses virtual server instances in [{{site.data.keyword.powerSysFull}}](https://www.ibm.com/products/power-virtual-server){: external} as cluster nodes.
 {: shortdesc}

-The focus of this example configuration is on the second generation of the [Standalone Enqueue Server](https://help.sap.com/docs/ABAP_PLATFORM/cff8531bc1d9416d91bb6781e628d4e0/902412f09e134f5bb875adb6db585c92.html){: external}, or *ENSA2*.
+This sample configuration focuses on the second generation of the [Standalone Enqueue Server](https://help.sap.com/docs/ABAP_PLATFORM/cff8531bc1d9416d91bb6781e628d4e0/902412f09e134f5bb875adb6db585c92.html){: external}, also called *ENSA2*.

 Starting with the release of SAP S/4HANA 1809, ENSA2 is installed by default, and can be configured in a two-node or multi-node cluster.
 This example uses the *ENSA2* setup for a two-node RHEL HA Add-On cluster.
-If the *ASCS* service fails in a two-node cluster, it restarts on the node where *ERS* is running.
+If the *ASCS* service fails in a two-node cluster, it restarts on the node where the *ERS* instance is running.
-The lock entries for the SAP application are restored from the copy of the lock table in the *ERS*.
+The lock entries for the SAP application are then restored from the copy of the lock table in the *ERS* instance.
-When an administrator activates the failed cluster node, the *ERS* instance moves to the other node (anti-collocation) to protect the lock table copy.
+When an administrator activates the failed cluster node, the *ERS* instance moves to the other node (anti-collocation) to protect its copy of the lock table.

 It is recommended that you install the SAP database instance and other SAP application server instances on virtual server instances outside the two-node cluster for *ASCS* and *ERS*.